rpoleski/MulensModel/developers_board.md

   * Event class:
     * Event should sync information on which of the 3 types of parallax are used, so that if it's specified for event, then there will be exception if one dataset is missing earth\_coords etc. In general there should be some way to make sure which parallax types are used in which calculation of magnification.
     * Class Event should have not only set\_datasets() methods but also add\_datasets(), i.e. a similar method that appends datasets to self.\_datasets.
-    * Allow fluxes to be fixed in chi^2 calculation (e.g. given a particular fs, fb, which you might want to do if you want fs as a chain parameter)
+    * Allow fluxes to be fixed in chi^2 calculation (e.g. given a particular fs, fb, which you might want to do if you want fs as a chain parameter); also think how it will work for binary sources
     * give access to all fluxes without changing data\_ref
     * reduce calls to Fit.fit\_fluxes()
     * get\_chi2() for given f\_b and f\_s